 Plan your trip to Egypt

-Egypt is the country of contrasts.
-90% of the country is desert while along the Nile is a rich vegetation.
+Egypt is a country of contrasts.
+90% of the country is desert while along the Nile is rich vegetation.

 The biggest part of the country is uninhabited while the cities are overcrowded.
 There aren’t hippos and crocodiles in the Nile anymore but the fauna is amazing.
-Lots of people have to face with the poverty while there is a small opulent elite.
-You may find international schools with high quality education for the minority and packed classrooms in the Egyptian schools for the majority.
+Lots of people have to face poverty while there is a small opulent elite.
+You may find international schools with a high-quality education for the minority and packed classrooms in the Egyptian schools for the majority.
 There are lots of well-educated people with little work possibilities.
 Despite the difficulties, the people of Egypt are cheerful and optimistic.

-Alexandria and Port Said on the Mediterranean Sea, and Suez and Neuweiba on the red sea are ports of entry.
+Alexandria and Port Said on the Mediterranean Sea, and Suez and Nuweiba on the red sea are ports of entry.

-All travellers entering Egypt must have the appropriate travel documents: a passport with at least 6 months to run and a valid visa.
+All travelers entering Egypt must have the appropriate travel documents: a passport with at least 6 months to run and a valid visa.

 Lost or stolen passports must be reported to the police immediately.
 New passports can be issued in a matter of hours at the consular office of your embassy in Egypt, but procedures will require a copy of your police report verifying loss.

 Tourist Visas valid for one month are issued at Egypt’s Airports, but may also acquire in advance of your visit at any Egyptian consulate.

 The government recently launched a website to obtain your visa online.
 Try this link to get a visa beforehand https://www.visa2egypt.gov.eg/eVisa/Home